By: John M Jerva

 After faking his own death, Griffin has been laying low with his daughter but unfortunately, his past comes back to haunt him when vicious Yakuza crime boss Hidako Minushoto (George Cheung) comes calling looking to bring Griffin back into the fold and when he declines, his daughter is kidnapped setting off a chain reaction of fierce firefights and brutal fight action as Griffin turns on his one man army mode to bring his little girl back at all costs.
 At one point just before breaking a foe’s neck, Bernhardt screams in true action hero fashion, “you think you can kill me?!
 No one can kill me!”
 This is a true fight film classic line and it fits the atmosphere perfectly.

 True Vengeance was helmed by David Worth, who is also known for directing such other classic action flicks as JCVD’s original Kickboxer, Lady Dragon 1 and 2 with Cynthia Rothrock and the criminally underrated Chain Of Command starring Michael Dudikoff.
-Worth mentioned that True Vengeance was his homage to the classsic Hong Kong actioners that came before and you can certainbly see it in the film’s many action sequences as there are large amounts of slo-mo action and double fisted guns blazing firefights.
+Worth mentioned that True Vengeance was his homage to the classsic Hong Kong actioners that came before and you can certainly see it in the film’s many action sequences as there are large amounts of slo-mo action and double fisted guns blazing firefights which even features Bernhardt flying through the air as he spits out countless rounds of ammunition.

 Bernhardt really had the presence as an action star and he commanded the screen each and every time and in this feature, he was at his army of one best as he ran a gauntlet of trained assassins including his old nemesis The Specialist who is brought in to take him out.